chocolatey/choco-wiki/Uninstallation.md

 }
 ~~~

+If you want to completely delete the Chocolatey install directory, be sure to remove the `-WhatIf` switch from the `Remove-Item` call above.

+Additionally, the below code will remove the environment variables pointing to the tools directory that was managed by Chocolatey.
-If you also intend to delete the tools directory that was managed by Chocolatey, remove both of the `-WhatIf` switches:
+If you want to remove the actual directory from disk, remove the `-WhatIf` switch from the `Remove-Item` call below as well.

 ~~~powershell
 if ($env:ChocolateyToolsLocation -and (Test-Path $env:ChocolateyToolsLocation)) {